An unprecedented year in immigration, and in anti-immigration rhetoric

 Castastrofa, catastrophe.
 It's an apt description of the situation for migrants at the border.

 President Biden's immigration policy has been two-fold.
-On the one hand, punish migrants who cross the border undocumented by making it more difficult to get asylum.
+On the one hand, punish migrants who cross the border without documents by making it more difficult to get asylum.
 This is controversial because a person fleeing danger might not have time to fill out an application for entry into the U.S.

-On the other, Biden has also opened more pathways for migrants to apply for legal entry into the U.S. And he's expanded humanitarian parole and temporary protected status.
+On the other hand, Biden has also opened more pathways for migrants to apply for legal entry into the U.S. And he's expanded humanitarian parole and temporary protected status.

 Many Republicans characterize this policy as a wide open door for immigrants.